mnusrat786/Multiclass-Depression-Detection-of-Tweets-using-AI/README.md

 # Dataset

 The dataset is available for research purposes.
-You can email me at osamanusrat786@gmail.com to request dataset access.
+You can access it at https://zenodo.org/records/14233292 Feel free to discuss your queries with me at my email: osamanusrat786@gmail.com

 There are 14,317 tweets and six classes in the dataset. <br>